 At the time of this application, there have been some modifications to this section.
 DHS EHS-CCP procedures prioritize the recruitment of children with disabilities and support the identification of undiagnosed disabilities and/or delays after enrollment.
-Disability enrollment hit 10% on January 3, 2022.
+The City of San Antonio Head Start Program and Early Head Start Program are currently at 11.7% enrollment of children with disabilities.
 The EHS-CCP Program continues to collaborate with local Part C agencies to recruit children with disabilities.
-The disability percentage has fluctuated throughout the year as children transitioned out σ are dropped from the Early Childhood Intervention (ECI) programs.
+The disability percentage has fluctuated throughout the year as children transitioned out or are dropped from the Early Childhood Intervention (ECI) Programs.
 DHS EHS-CCP staff continue to work with parents to discuss the benefits of early intervention services and provide resources and referrals for alternative options for intervention series.
-DHS EHS-CCP has strong relationships and collaborates with local Part C providers to inform parents of the availability of EHS-CCP and to streamline the referral process from Part C therapists.
+DHS EHS-CCP has strong relationships and collaborates with local Part C providers to inform parents of the availability of EHS-CCP and to streamline the referral process from Part C providers.
 DHS EHS-CCP continues to work to increase the enrollment for children with disabilities.

 The approach to serving children with unique needs is guided by the belief that inclusion is a value rather than a practice.
 Individualization of instruction and support is central to DHS EHS-CCP's philosophy.
 Individualization in instruction means child-based activities, and lessons and assessments that support learning and development based on each child's strengths, needs, and interests.
-Selections of activities and learning projects are made with input from the child, his/her parents and are informed by formal and informal assessment data.
+Selections of activities and learning projects are made with input from the child, his/her parents, documentation from intervention agencies and are informed by formal and informal assessment data.

 Rigorous efforts were put in place to support child care service providers' teaching staff through professional development, technical assistance, and one-on-one mentoring to expand their knowledge base and offer strategies for providing meaningful learning opportunities for children with varying abilities.
 DHS EHS-CCP will continue to collaborate with local community agencies to offer the highest quality professional development for all staff.
-The approach to professional development in this area is moving to evidence-based practices with content focused on specific research-based teaching intervention practices with embedded inclusion strategies.
+Adopting the philosophical approach of the Pyramid Model framework provides the additional supports to continue moving to evidence-based practices with content focused on specific research-based teaching intervention practices with embedded inclusion strategies.